cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 You will setup and configure the PostgresSQL storage backend by carrying the following steps:
 1. Create a dedicated application database (henceforth referred to by the environment variable `$APPLICATION_DB_NAME`) within the PostgresSQL DBMS, then carry out the rest of the steps within its context
-2. Create the application table (i.e. notes)
+2. Create the application table (i.e. pets)
 3. Create an application user with limited privileges, `SELECT` and `INSERT` on the application table
 4. Store the application user's credentials (`$APPLICATION_DB_USER` and `$APPLICATION_DB_INITIAL_PASSWORD`) in in a secret store (for the purposes of this demo, we're using Kubernetes secrets).